wearebase/base-bash-bosh/README.md

-# Base Orchestration & Synchronisation Helper
+# Base Orchestration & Synchronisation Helper [BETA]

-B.O.S.H is a collection of orchestration & synchronisation scripts which can be used to deploy pre-built code and synchronise or backup databases and assets
+B.O.S.H is a collection of orchestration & synchronisation scripts which can be used to deploy pre-built code and synchronise or backup databases and assets.

+We built this as a tool to solve a problem, and it works great for us.
+However it has only been used with a small number of projects and as a result there maybe still be some bugs.
+We do not recommend its use on a production environment until it has been tested against a similar, non-production environment.
+If you find a problem please raise an issue for us.

+## Prerequisites:

+* You will need the following on your machine `sshpass`

+        sudo apt-get install sshpass

 ## Installation